Anku5hk/Programmers_guide_to_Python/book.md

 if x is y:
   print('not printed')
 # oops?
-# Every object in Python when it is created is assigned a unique number, known as its identity
+# When a object is created the Python Interpreter assigns it a unique number, known as its identity
+# Note: ids can vary on each machine.
-# which is what the 'is' operator checks, we can print id using the 'id()' function
+# This id is what the 'is' operator checks, we can print the id of a object using 'id()' built-in function
+# lets check the id of my_var1 and my_var2
+print(id(my_var1)) # 1991186280016
+print(id(my_var2)) # 1991186280016
+# they have same ids, that is why "if my_var1 is my_var2" condition was executed

+# now lets check id for x & y
 print(id(x)) # 140544545318224
 print(id(y)) # 140544545318416
+# they don't have same ids,
-# This is because Python interpreter creates values in range [-5, 256] at the beginning of the program
+# This is because the Python interpreter creates values in range -5 to 256 at the beginning of the program
-# and when you create a variables in this range you're only referencing to them.
+# and when you create a variable in this range (like we did, 42) you're only referencing to them
+# So they are same objects having same ids each time
+# This is not the case with 500, they are not from that range so each time they are re-created as new objects
 # Python does this because values in this range are frequently used, so this helps to gain some performance boost

 ## is not: negate the 'is' condition, working is similar as we saw above
 # Notice: 'not' should be applied after 'if' and not after 'is'
+a = 3
+b = 4
 if not a is b:
   print("printed")
 ```